Things you must bring

 - Evidence of your nationality, name and date of birth - this can be your current passport (preferred) or, if you were born before 1983, a British birth certificate

 If you were born on or after 1 January 1983 and do not have a current valid passport, your full birth certificate must be produced, together with the full birth certificate of your mother, or father where your parents are or have been married to each other.
+A full birth certificate shows your parents' details as well as your own.

 Note - certified copies of any birth certificate can be obtained from the Register Office covering the district where the birth occurred.
 You can find a register office on the Gov.uk website.
 Photocopies will not be accepted.